-In general, we recommend using Dr. Bronner’s body care products within three years of purchase.
+In general, we recommend using Dr. Bronner’s body care products within three years of the expiration date.
 Soaps are self-preserving, but because our products are biodegradable, it’s best to not leave them on the shelf for too long.
 Also, the soaps are good for 24 months after opening the product, within that 3 year window.

 To find out when our personal care products were manufactured, you can consult the “lot code,” a number that appears printed or etched on the packaging, typically just below the label.
 We do not use expiration dates, instead we use Julian dates.
-The first digits refers to the year (i.e., “2” is 2012, “3” is 2013, etc.), while the next three digits refer to the Julian Date (i.e., the day of the year out of 365 total days).
-So if the first four digits of a lot code are “3165,” the product was manufactured in 2013 on the 165th day of the year (June 14th).
+The first digits refers to the year (i.e., “17” is 2017, “20” is 2020, etc.), while the next three digits refer to the day of the year out of 365 total days.
+So if the first five digits of a lot code are “17165,” the product was manufactured in 2017 on the 165th day of that year (June 14th).
 You can always search for a Julian date calendar for the specific year that your bottle was manufactured in online.

 For easy reference, our Fair Trade & Organic Virgin Coconut Oils (VCOs) are labeled with a “Best By” date next to the lot code.
 Due to space limitations, we use a different system to code our Organic Lip Balms, so if you have a question about the expiration date for a lip balm, please contact our Customer Service Department directly.

 Yes, absolutely, and many people do!
 However, it is important to pair the soap with an acidic conditioning rinse like our Organic Citrus Conditioning Hair Rinse.